Bernard Hinault: 1979: Second Tour victory and Classics success

-The 1979 season started slowly for an off-form Hinault.
+The 1979 season started slowly for an off-form Bernard Hinault.
 He bounced back at the La Flèche Wallonne classic in April, when he caught up to a breakaway by Giuseppe Saronni and Bernt Johansson, outsprinting the former to win the race.
 He then beat Zoetemelk to victory at the Dauphiné Libéré, winning four stages.
 He won the race by over ten minutes, also taking the points and mountain classifications.
 In the coming weeks ahead of the Tour, he proved his willingness to assist his teammates to ensure their loyalty, helping Lucien Didier win the Tour de Luxembourg and finishing second behind Roland Berland in the National Championship race.

 The Tour de France was again a two-way battle between Hinault and Zoetemelk.
 In the prologue, Hinault was fourth, on the same time as the Dutchman.
 The mountain stages started immediately thereafter, with Hinault winning the mountain time trial on stage 2, taking over the yellow jersey.
 He also won the next stage into Pau.
 The team time trial on stage 4 again went Zoetemelk's way, as his Mercier team took back 41 seconds on Hinault's Renault squad.
 Zoetemelk now was only 12 seconds behind Hinault.
 On stage 8, in another team time trial, Renault fared much better, and Hinault extended his advantage to 1:18 minutes.
 The next day however, on a stage containing cobbled sections, Hinault suffered two punctures, losing almost four minutes and the race lead to Zoetemelk.
 He took back 36 seconds on the time trial in Brussels on stage 11 before regaining the race lead after another time trial, uphill to Avoriaz on stage 15.
 At this stage, he led Zoetemelk by 1:48 minutes, with third-placed Kuiper already more than 12 minutes behind.
 Hinault gained another minute on stage 16, before Zoetemelk regained 47 seconds up Alpe d'Huez three days later.
 The final time trial of the Tour went Hinault's way once again, extending his advantage by a further 69 seconds.
 He also took the next stage in a slightly uphill sprint finish.
 On the final stage towards the Champs-Élysées in Paris, traditionally a ceremonious affair without attacks, Zoetemelk and Hinault broke away, with both gapping the field and Hinault taking another stage victory.
 Zoetemelk finished 3:07 minutes behind Hinault, but then had ten minutes added to his time for failing a doping test.
 The next finisher, Joaquim Agostinho, was almost half an hour behind the winner.

 Towards the end of the season, Hinault won his second cycling monument, the Giro di Lombardia.
 He had escaped from the field 150 km from the finish, but was later joined by some other riders.
 Only Silvano Contini finished with him, with the next group more than three minutes behind.
 The victory also secured that Hinault won his first of four consecutive Super Prestige Pernod International competitions, the award handed to the best rider of the season.